How to Vent a Bathroom Fan Through the Roof? – Watch Video!

 Can you vent a bathroom fan into the attic?

 To vent a kitchen fan through the roof, you first need to drill a round hole through the top wider than ductwork, remove the asphalt shingles, and install a roof-mounted exhaust vent.
 Next, you need to apply asphalt roof cement to the bottom of the duct.
-In the last step, you need to nail lower corners with roofing nails.
+In the last step, you must nail lower corners with roofing nails.

-Bathroom vent and aerators
+Bathroom vents and aerators

 To choose correctly and install aerators, you need to follow the following rules: